apache/cloudstack-documentation/source/installguide/configuration.rst

-zone      router.template.vmware                                     Name of the default router template on VMware. zone      enable.dynamic.scale.vm                                    Enable or diable dynamically scaling of a VM. zone      use.external.dns                                           Bypass internal DNS, and use the external DNS1 and DNS2 zone      blacklisted.routes                                         Routes that are blacklisted cannot be used for creating static routes for a VPC Private Gateway.
+zone      router.template.vmware                                     Name of the default router template on VMware. zone      enable.dynamic.scale.vm                                    Enable or diable dynamically scaling of a VM. zone      use.external.dns                                           Bypass internal DNS, and use the external DNS1 and DNS2 zone      denied.routes                                              Routes that are denied cannot be used for creating static routes for a VPC Private Gateway.
 ========  =========================================================  ======================================================================================================================================